10 Things to Tell Your BFF More Often

-In 2018, we challenge you to make a greater conversational effort with your BFF, and it might just be the easiest resolution you’ve ever made.
-Here are a few things every best friend deserves to hear more consistently in the new year.
+We challenge you to make a greater conversational effort with your BFF, and it might just be the easiest goal you’ve ever made.
+Here are a few things every best friend deserves to hear more consistently.

 1. “I feel like I don’t know enough about what’s happening with your ________________.
 Can you tell me more?”
 You can fill in that blank with almost anything: new relationship, job, parents, half marathon training, you name it.
 While we often understand what’s going on in our friends’ lives on a superficial level, it’s rare that we give each other the floor to talk freely about any one subject at length.
 Pour your bestie a glass of wine and ask her for a deep dive on something that’s important to her.